 Skin Drop Fade for Medium-Length Hair

 A masculine skin drop fade on medium-length hair.
-Skin fade haircuts and styles like this, which go well with facial hair, are very ideal in framing the face and creating edges.
+Skin fade haircuts and styles like this are very ideal for framing the face and creating edges.

 High Skin Fade Haircut with Fringe

-The fringe up front helps give the fade some composure that makes this high skin fade haircut work.
+The fringe up front helps give the fade some composure that makes this high skin fade haircut work with his facial hair.

 French Crop with Skin Fade